This Sun-Dried Tomato and Basil Hummus is not only perfect for dipping, but can also be used as a spread for your favorite cold sandwich or panini.

 - Add chickpeas, sun-dried tomatoes, garlic, basil, lemon juice, salt and water to the bowl of a food processor.

-- Blend until smooth and creamy on high speed, slowly adding the olive oil as you go and occasionally scraping the sides of the bowl of the food processor to ensure ingredients are evenly distributed.
+- Blend until smooth and creamy on high speed, slowly adding the ¼ cup olive oil as you go and occasionally scraping the sides of the bowl of the food processor to ensure ingredients are evenly distributed.
 Add the remaining 2 tablespoons olive oil if needed to achieve desired consistency.

 - Transfer to serving dish and garnish with pine nuts and chopped basil if desired.